ucgmsim/slurm_gm_workflow/workflow/environments/README.md

     Note: The environment is created at /nesi/project/nesi00213/Environments/ENV_NAME so if an environment with the same already exists the script will exit.

 5) Check that the script ran to completion without any errors, apart from the IM_calculation setup warning and the pip qcore error.
+6) We don't expect any of the pip packages including in-house libraries (eg. qcore) are installed under `$HOME/.local/` Double-check if it is not the case.
+Anything installed there can get in the way, and loaded instead of the one installed in the environment.
-6) Log into mahuika
+7) Log into mahuika
-7) Navigate to the new environment, and into the slurm_gm_workflow/workflow/environments/org/nesi
+8) Navigate to the new environment, and into the slurm_gm_workflow/workflow/environments/org/nesi
-8) Make sure you load the correct version of Python module. (eg. `module purge --force NeSI;module add NeSI Python/3.9.9-gimkl-2020a` )
+9) Make sure you load the correct version of Python module. (eg. `module purge --force NeSI;module add NeSI Python/3.9.9-gimkl-2020a` )
-9) Run
+10) Run
     ```bash
     ./create_python_virtenv_mahuika.sh env_path
     ```